issaiass/jetbot_diff_drive/README.md

 - 1 x IMU
 - 1 x Odometry (see issues at the end of the document)

-All sensors excluding the camera could be enabled or disabled visually.
+All sensors excluding the jetbot camera could be enabled or disabled visually.

 NOTE:
 - For the realsense you will need to make the plugin first that is included [here](https://github.com/issaiass/realsense_gazebo_plugin)